The Summer Health Fee is $109 and provides access to UHS’s usual services May 19 – August 31, 2019.

-January is Stalking Awareness Month, and Jamie Temple, the survivor services coordinator at University Health Services and primary contact for student victims, says students who experience stalking may not self-identify as victims but struggle with how to label their experience.
+January is Stalking Awareness Month, and Jamie Temple, the survivor services coordinator at University Health Services, says students who experience stalking may not self-identify as victims but struggle with how to label their experience.

 Stalking is most dangerous when it occurs as part of an abusive relationship.
 An attempt to end an abusive relationship can cause an abuser to become more possessive, which may lead to stalking.
 Three out of 10 college women suffer emotional or psychological injury from being stalked.

 “College is a time to explore yourself freely, not to have someone control you or stifle your growth,” says Temple.
 “A healthy relationship is fostered by a mutual respect of boundaries.”